giorgiozoppi/tsfile/README.md

 We've just stated so for the moment is just an exercise in C++ 20 but we plan to work on it deeply in the next weeks.

+### Code Coverage

+To build with gcov code coverage and upload results to http://coveralls.io, here are some instructions.

+First, build the project with coverage and run the test suite

+- cd $TS_FILE_HOME
+- mkdir debug
+- cd build
+- ctest -v
+- make coverage-report
+- gem install coveralls-lcov (you need ruby)
+- coveralls-lcov --repo-token "COVERALL_TOKEN" coverage.info

 ## Features
 The features of TsFile is as follow: